-The carrying amount of the Commission's deposits at June 30, 2013 was \$189,628.
+The carrying amount of the Commission's deposits at June 30, 2016 was \$138,651.
 The bank balance, which does not include items such as deposits in transit and outstanding checks, was fully insured.

-3. Accounts Receivable
+3. Accounts Receivable, Net

-Receivables are primarily comprised of amounts due from federal, state, and local governments for contractual services, as well as local dues from members.
+Receivables are primarily comprised of amounts due from federal, state, and local governments for contractual services.